-Review of the Health and Social Care Partnership Adult Mental Health Strategy A review of the Health and Social Care Partnership Adult Mental Health Strategy did not commence in 2022/23 due to reduced staffing levels.
+Determining the actions Review of the Health and Social Care Partnership Adult Mental Health Strategy A review of the Health and Social Care Partnership Adult Mental Health Strategy did not commence in 2022/23 due to reduced staffing levels.
 This was delayed due to a restructure in Community Health and Care Services (not fully implemented).
-Determining the actions Contribute to the development and implementation of the Regional Economic Strategy being led by North Ayrshire Council The Regional Economic Strategy has now been approved by the Ayrshire Economic Joint Committee.
+Contribute to the development and implementation of the Regional Economic Strategy being led by North Ayrshire Council The Regional Economic Strategy has now been approved by the Ayrshire Economic Joint Committee.
 A detailed action plan will be developed over the coming month (implemented).
 Develop new Council Plan in partnership with Elected Members and Corporate Leadership Team, which will include refreshing the Council's corporate evaluation tool 'How Good is our Council' The new Council Plan was developed and agreed by Council in March 2023 (implemented).
 Light touch self-evaluation has taken place in Service Planning ahead of a refreshed approach to the Council's corporate evaluation tool 'How Good is our Council' (HGIOC) (not fully implemented).
-Developing the Council's Capacity Review workforce planning to better align it to service planning Corporate Working Group established to develop a Council Plan for 2022-25.
+Developing the Council's CapacityReview workforce planning to better align it to service planningManaging risks and performanceThe new Enterprise Resource Planning system will promote the adoption of best practice and help drive further improvement in financial management Corporate Working Group established to develop a Council Plan for 2022-25.
 The draft workforce plan was considered by Service and Performance Panel in October 2022 and formally approved by Cabinet in November 2022 (implemented).
-Managing risks and performance The new Enterprise Resource Planning system will promote the adoption of best practice and help drive further improvement in financial management Oracle Fusion now operational, with some changes to financial reporting and management already in place.
+Oracle Fusion now operational, with some changes to financial reporting and management already in place.
 Having implemented the system, we are now at the stabilise stage where we learn and understand new techniques in terms of how to operate it.
 Further development will be undertaken during the next stage of the system life cycle (innovate) in order to drive further improvement (not fully implemented).